Shankars57/Digital_Diner/ReadME.md

 🍽️ Digital Diner
 A full-stack restaurant ordering system built with the MERN stack (MongoDB + Express + React + Node.js) and PostgreSQL.
-Customers can browse a dynamic menu, place orders, and view their order history using their phone number.
+Customers can browse a dynamic menu, add items to a cart, place orders, and view their order history using their phone number.

 🚀 Tech Stack
 Frontend: React, Axios, CSS